anyaharter97/notes/libvirt-dbus.md

         * `a`: array
         * `o`: valid DBus object path

-2. Next we need to create a method in `connect.c` which is a wrapper that calls the actual libvirt function.
+2. Next we need to create a method in `src/connect.c` which is a wrapper that calls the actual libvirt function.
 The model for implementing the method is to create a variable for each of the parameters and one for the output.
 The output is a GVariant, so you will need to use a variant of the `g_variant_new` function.
 In the example below, a GVariantBuilder is used to form the array output from the method.
 Each will be slightly different, but if you find a similar function, perhaps for a different interface, that can provide a good model.

     ``` c
     static void